-Databank Asset Management Services Limited (the Fund Manager) is entitled to receive a management and advisory fee for its respective services.
-These fees amount to an aggregate of 2% per annum calculated on the daily the net assets of the Fund.
+Databank Asset Management Limited (the Fund Manager) is entitled to receive a management and advisory fee for its respective services in terms of the agreement between the Fund and the Fund manager.
+These fees amount to 1.5% per annum of the daily net assets of the Fund, (calculated in accordance with the scheme particulars of the Fund).
 Management fees are payable monthly in arrears.
-Total management fees for the year amounted to GH¢1,582,105 (2017: GH¢ 509,064).
+Total management fees for the year amounted to GH¢471,890 (2017: GH¢185,971), the management fees payable as at December 31, 2018 is GH¢40,150 (2017: GH¢ 20,375).